 Eczema is a very distressing skin condition which can cause a person who suffers from it, great deal of discomfort.
 It is more common in children, and most people gradually grow out of it as they get older.
 For some people however, eczema (essentially an allergic reaction) can continue to be a recurring problem through into adulthood.

 The most common medical treatment for eczema is the application of Steroid creams.
 Although these can calm the irritation temporarily, they do not cure it, nor do they prevent outbreaks from occurring.
 Interestingly, hypnosis can achieve similar results.
 Hypnosis can in many cases, reduce the size and severity of allergic skin reactions.
 This has been proven through clinical studies and experiments.

 Most clinicians and researchers agree that stress affects the course of dermatitis and eczema, and reducing stress levels can have a positive effect on the course of the disease.
-Emotional factors have been shown to have a strong correlation with the onset of eczema and flare ups.
-Hypnotherapy is one of the most effective ways to reduce stress, which is one of the things that often triggers an outbreak of eczema.
+Emotional factors appear to have a strong correlation with the onset of eczema and flare ups.
+Hypnotherapy is one of the most effective ways to reduce ‘stress’ – which often triggers an outbreak of eczema.